geoffgould.net

 Simultaneously dead-pan, my brother and I replied: "Mickey."

 None of the pets were allowed in the cellar.
-While working down there, my Sensitive brother could sense Something Watching Him, and on numerous occasions he had espied Something down in the cellar with him.
+While working down there, my Sensitive brother could sense Something Watching Him now and then, and on numerous occasions he had espied Something down in the cellar with him.

 As I was the closest thing to an "expert," he told me about it.
 It was obviously a tiny biped, not a raccoon or 'possum that'd somehow snuck in, particular as he could only see it peripherally.
 Even when, out of the corner of his eye, he could see it running across the floor in the area with little light, the creature was absolutely silent.
 Not even footsteps (or paws) could be heard on the hard, bare concrete.

 I went to and asked my metaphysics teacher Vinnie about it.
 He deduced that most likely it was a Dark Elf.
-A Dark Elf isn't a malevolent entity, they just like Dark Places.
-When one feels they are Being Watched in a dark cellar or such, most likely it's just a curious Dark Elf.
+A Dark Elf is not a malevolent entity, they just happen to like Dark Places; when one feels they are Being Watched in a dark cellar or such, most likely it's just a curious Dark Elf.
 I explained this to my brother, who was fine with it.
 It wasn't like the entity got into his stuff or anything.

-One summer day he and I were home alone.
-While editing, he had open the cellar door to the backyard, a citronella candle in a tiny bucket to ward off flying bugs.
+One summer day my brother and I were home alone.
+While editing, he had the cellar door open to the backyard, a lit citronella candle in a tiny bucket to ward off flying bugs.
 Deciding it was time for lunch, he extinguished the candle, returned to his equipment and spent his usual minute or two shutting down everything.
-Once all the equipment was off, he made sure the candle was out, and came upstairs, where I made for him a grilled cheese sandwich.
+Once all the equipment was off, he made sure the candle was safely out, and he came upstairs, where I made for him a grilled cheese sandwich.
 We chatted for maybe a half hour or more, at which time he figured it was time to get back to work.

 As I began cleaning up, I suddenly could hear my brother from downstairs, literally shouting; "Goddammit!
 I told you not to...."

 Whoops, I thought, as my brother's voice trailed off.
 Had I turned on something downstairs and forgot to turn it off?
-I often used my mother's computer, also downstairs, but I couldn't recall using it that morning.
+I often used my mother's computer, which was also downstairs, but I could not recall using it that morning.

 I rushed downstairs, already in Apology Mode, asking what had I done.